-The Company has an interest rate swap agreement on the second term loan in order to avoid the risks associated with fluctuating interest rates on this term loan and to eliminate the variability in the cash outflow for interest payments.
-The interest rate swap agreement locks the interest rate on the notional value at 5.92% through November 29, 2014.
-The notional value of the interest rate swap amortizes quarterly with payments that mirror the second term loan.
-The Company has designated this derivative as a cash flow hedge by documenting the Company's risk management objective and strategy for undertaking the hedge along with methods for assessing the swap's effectiveness in accordance with FASB ASC 815, Derivatives and Hedging.
-The following table presents certain information regarding our interest rate swap:
+The Company has an interest rate swap agreement on the \$16.3 million term loan in order to avoid the risks associated with fluctuating interest rates on this term loan and to eliminate the variability in the cash outflow for interest payments.
+The interest rate swap agreement swaps LIBOR for a fixed interest rate of 4.52% through

+November 2014.
+Therefore, the total effective interest rate on the notional value is 5.92% through November 2012 and 6.92% thereafter through November 2014.
+The notional value of the interest rate swap amortizes quarterly with payments that mirror the \$16.3 million term loan.
+Upon entering into this interest rate swap, the Company has designated this derivative as a cash flow hedge by documenting the Company's risk management objective and strategy for undertaking the hedge along with methods for assessing the swap's effectiveness in accordance with FASB ASC 815, Derivatives and Hedging.